ahawkins/hawkins.io/_posts/2011-05-06-advanced_caching_in_rails.md

 Caching isn't just for views.
 Some DB operations or methods make be computationally intensive.
-We can use `Rails.cache` inside the models to make them more effecient.
+We can use `Rails.cache` inside the models to make them more efficient.
 Let's say you wanted to cached the listing of all the top 100 posts on reddit.

     class Post